MischaU8/yumyum/curves/add-a-new-control-vert-cv-to-a-curve_4wVvWu5gRM4.md

 Uploaded: 2023-05-17

-yum yum Floyd here with a quick tip for adding new CVS to Curves and plasticity start by selecting a curve and activating the split curve tool left click on the curve where you'd like to
+yum yum Floyd here with a quick tip for adding new CVS to Curves in Plasticity start by selecting a curve and activating the split curve tool left click on the curve where you'd like to